slm-bj/english-corner/medicaid_comment.md

 To them the country is a big family.

 B: The government can be anything but parent.
 Parent makes money and raises kids.
-While people give money to the government as taxes and make it running.
+While people give money to the government as taxes and keep it running.

 A: That makes sense.
 But the Republicans' opinion about the government looks very pessimistic.